Duraman3444/DesktopAppTemplate/docs/templates/README.md

 # Documentation Template System

-A comprehensive collection of documentation templates designed for modern software projects, with specialized support for React Native, mobile applications, and project evaluation frameworks.
+A comprehensive collection of documentation templates designed for modern software projects, with specialized support for Electron desktop applications, cross-platform development, and project evaluation frameworks.

 ## 🚀 Quick Start